- 7 SNEAKY MYTHS ABOUT THE ESSENTIAL OIL INDUSTRY YOU NEED TO KNOW -

 Okay, I’m going to try and navigate this very carefully because this is one area where we often find conflicting information online.
 I can imagine the confusion when we are advised to buy only pure therapeutic-grade essential oils and then also hear a renowned expert like Robert Tisserand say that “there is no independent, industry standard that is known as “therapeutic grade.”

-To be fair, I have to note that its good practice for every brand to have internal standards but then the confusion starts if it is perceived as an industry standard when there is no independent governing body doing this for us now.
+To be fair, I have to note that it’s good practice for every brand to have internal standards but the confusion starts if internal standards are perceived as industry standards when there is no independent governing body doing this for us now.

 In our attempt to shift away from creating an impression of a “grading system,” we opted to use the term therapeutic quality in our communication because while there is no industry grading system set up at this time, we ought to still know if the quality of the essential oils we are getting is suitable for the task we have in mind.
-For instance, we cannot expect to enjoy the calming effects of lavender without the presence of linalool and linalyl acetate in its components and this is the reason why we find the availability of GCMS results important for us to know the therapeutic benefits we can expect from our essential oils.
+For instance, we cannot expect to enjoy the calming effects of lavender without the presence of linalool and linalyl acetate in its components.
+The same reason why we find the availability of GCMS results important so we can know the therapeutic benefits we can expect from our essential oils.

 Myth #3: Because it’s natural, it’s COMPLETELY SAFE